FRCTeam68/2020Season/README.md

 In VS Code navigate to the Robot.java and go to autonomousInit and where we insantiate a new autonTraj change the string from "/stleft.csv" to "/filename.csv" ALWAYS KEEP THE /
 To tune pid navigate to the PathFollower subsystem and change the double P double I and double D numbers to calculate a more accurate auton :-)
 -Connor 68

+NOTICE
+Auton
+-If robot do not turn enough change Robot Base in Bob traectory increase = turn more decrease = turn less (Changes jerk) -NEVER CALL FOR NAVX RESET ONLY RESET YAW
+-RESTART ROBOT CODE BETWEEN AUTONS
+-SET SENSOR PHASE CHANGES WHICH WAY THE ENCODER READS